elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/interoperable-data/topics/3-vocabularies-and-ontologies.md

 ---

-This part will help you better understand why ontologies are important, as well as their core principles and requirements for building effective semantic models.
+The purpose of using predefined data vocabularies and ontologies in science is to establish standardized and consistent terminology and conceptual frameworks.
+By defining and organizing terms and concepts in a structured manner, predefined vocabularies and ontologies enable effective communication and knowledge sharing among scientists within and across different disciplines.
+These tools help researchers to accurately describe and represent scientific data, experiments, and theories, facilitating data integration, interoperability, and collaboration.
+Furthermore, predefined vocabularies and ontologies promote the discovery of relevant scientific information, enhance data mining and analysis, and enable the development of intelligent systems and applications in various scientific domains.
+This lesson plan will help you better understand why ontologies are important, as well as their core principles and requirements for building effective semantic models.

 ## Topic, definition and scope

 * What are ontologies and when/why do we need them
-* What is the selection criteria
+* What selection criteria do we use to chose ontologies and vocabularies
-* Types of vocabularies
+* What types of vocabularies there are
 * Create data vocabularies from scratch / apply existing ones
 * How do use ontologies in real life (practical demonstration)